Will Ye No' Come Back Again?

 We have travelled a long way, from the Union of the crowns in 1603, with James VI and I, down through the Stuart family tree to the last hope of the Jacobites – Prince Charles Edward Stuart and his brother, Prince Henry Benedict.

 Thank you for choosing to take part in the course and for your contributions throughout the course.

 We’ve called this last section after a song – ‘Will Ye No’ Come Back Again’, which is a song attributed to Lady Nairne, Carolina Oliphant – from the loyal Jacobite Oliphant family.
 You can find the lyrics and automatically download a sound file at this link.

 We hope that this course has whetted your appetite to find out more about the Stuart dynasty, Prince Charles Edward and the Jacobite campaigns.

 Bonnie Prince Charlie & the Jacobites at the National Museum of Scotland

-The exhibition Bonnie Prince Charlie & the Jacobites is on now at the National Museum of Scotland, Edinburgh until 12 November 2017.
+The exhibition Bonnie Prince Charlie & the Jacobites which ran at the National Museum of Scotland, Edinburgh.

 You will also find a range of books available online from the Museum shop.